 “Think of the MVP definition as a French reduction sauce.
 The chef starts out with a pot full of ingredients, which over the course of several hours, are boiled down to extract the core essence of each ingredient — ending up with a much smaller amount of a rich, intense, and flavorful sauce.
 When the chef spoons that sauce on your plate, they aren’t embarrassed, but rather treat it like liquid gold.”

 Mary checks to see if Steve gets the metaphor…Then continues…

 “It’s the same process for getting to a Release 1.0 MVP.
-In order to get to the minimum feature set your customers will buy, you have to throw a bunch of feature requests into the pot, and then distill them down to an MVP.
-If you follow the process rigorously, over several weeks, you end up with an offer of a product that your customers cannot refuse (a mafia offer).
-Like with the chef, you should present your offer with confidence, not as an embarrassment.”
+To get to the minimum feature set your customers will buy, you have to throw a bunch of feature requests into the pot and then distill them down to an MVP.
+If you follow the process rigorously over several weeks, you end up with an offer of a product that your customers cannot refuse (a mafia offer).
+Like the chef, you should present your offer confidently, not as an embarrassment.”